Clyde A. Selleck: Military career

+Layac Junction

+After General MacArthur's order to activate WPO-3 a general retreat of all forces in the north Luzon and south Luzon to Bataan.
+To cover this retreat his division was assigned in Layac Junction the gateway to Bataan.
+Attached with artillery and combat units he tried to delay Japanese advance to Bataan but the superior force of 48th Division force him to withdraw as his division along with attached units are being annihilated.
+His was posted at the rear at Service Area Command to serve as reserve and get some rest.

+Battle of Points

-Selleck was sent to the Philippines in October 1941 and assumed command of the 71st Division in November.
-After the Japanese invasion in December, he received a temporary promotion to brigadier general.
-After an additional month of combat, Selleck was relieved of command in January 1942.
-He was reduced in rank to colonel and reassigned as chief of staff, Service of Supply.
+When Japanese attempted to land in the west coast of Bataan his division was ordered to move forward to meet these landings and boot the Japanese out.
+After an additional month of combat, Selleck was relieved of command in January 1942 due to unsatisfactory report of General MacArthur's staff on his division performance at battle of Points, did not consider the state of his division who were tired, weak, and lack of arms.
+After relief he was reduced in rank to colonel and reassigned as chief of staff, Service of Supply.
 After being captured, Selleck survived the Bataan Death March and then was held in prisoner-of-war camps until August 1945.

 After returning to the United States, Selleck was assigned to the National Guard Bureau in June 1946.
 He unsuccessfully applied to be reinstated as a brigadier general.
 Selleck retired from active duty as a colonel on 30 April 1947.

 Personal

 Selleck was the son of Andrew and Jennie (Barber) Selleck.

 Selleck married Gertrude Troth (30 April 1893 – 21 August 1964) on 15 August 1923.
 They had two daughters and a son.
 Their son Clyde Andrew Selleck Jr. (23 December 1930 – 12 May 2016) was a 1952 West Point graduate who retired from the Army Corps of Engineers as a colonel.

 After his 1947 retirement, Selleck and his wife lived in Alexandria, Virginia.
 He died at a nursing home in Silver Spring, Maryland and was interred next to his wife at Arlington National Cemetery on 11 January 1973.